sr320/LabDocs/protocols/ProteinprepforMSMS.md

 _Make only what you need for each sub-procedure as you must use within 24 hours of making it_

-To make a 20ml solution
+To make a 20ml solution:

 - For ammonium bicarbonate (NH4HCO3)